APUSH-Website/CSPaper/README.md

 CSPaper
 =======

-We're writing a CS paper!
+We're writing a CS paper to submit to a bad journal.